garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Balance.md

 - The distribution of the optical weight in an interface
 	- Perception that some objects appear heavier than others
-	- #compsci345example larger objects, cluster of small objects
+	- #compsci345example larger objects, cluster of small objects, objects with strong, intense colours
+- The balance in screen design is achieved by providing an equal 'weight' of screen elements, left & right, top & bottom